man sitting on the couch with his laptop

 How Do Student Loans Work?
 Guide to Student Loans

 With the cost of higher education at an all-time high, many students need financial assistance to pay for tuition, room and board, books, and more.
-In fact, in the U.S. alone, 43 million borrowers are carrying over $1.7 trillion in student loan debt.
+In fact, in the U.S. alone, nearly 43 million borrowers are carrying over $1.7 trillion in student loan debt.

-Taking out student loans may be the first major financial commitment you make.
-And it’s a decision that has the potential to affect your financial situation for years to come.
-So it’s crucial to understand the terms you’re signing up for, and all the options available.
+Taking out student loans may be the first major financial commitment you make, and it’s a decision that has the potential to affect your financial situation for years to come.
+So it’s crucial to understand the terms you’re signing up for and all the options available.

 To help you get started, here’s a quick guide to student loans.
 We’ll break down the basics of how loans work, how to apply for both federal and private student loans, and what to expect after you graduate.